knuteriksen/project/README.md

 - `analysis.ipynb` - Extracts results, trains on validation set, and evaluates test MSE
 - `plots.ipynb` - Used to make plots
-- `table.ipynb` - Used to make a csv file to convert into latex table
+- `table.ipynb` - Used to make a csv file of the result to convert into latex table
+- `config_tables.ipynb` - Used to make a csv file of the resulting configuration spaces to convert into latex table

 ## Preprocessing